Suspected serial killer Glen Rogers executed in Florida - UPI.com

 Most of his known or suspected victims were females in their 30s with red hair and petite builds.

-Some suggested he might have killed Nicole Simpson Brown in 1995, but that claim was debunked.
+Some suggested he might have killed Nicole Simpson Brown and her friend Ronald Goldman, in 1994.
+During O.J.
+Simpson's criminal trial, Rogers was presented by the attorneys for the disgraced football star as a potential suspect.

+A 2012 TV documentary about Rogers also alleges that he admitted to killing Brown and Goldman and was paid $20,000 by Simpson.

 Media often referred to Rogers as the "Casanova killer."